Enjoy the saint's day, whether the beads are Rosary or Mardi Gras

 A shamrock has three petals.
 According to legend, St. Patrick used the shamrock to explain the Trinity to the pagan Irish.
 Three, but one.
 The shamrock is a national symbol of Ireland.
 The four-leaf clover, considered lucky because rare, is not.
 Somehow, four-leaf clovers became part of the stateside St. Patrick's Day jumble of symbols, along with bowler hats and pots o' gold.
 I blame the sugar-addicted leprechaun on the cereal commercials.

 St. Patrick did not drive the snakes out of Ireland and into the sea.
 The island was serpent-free long before Patrick showed up.
 But tradition is strong, and depictions of Patrick on medals and cards usually show him pointing down at a slither of snakes in a gesture that says, "Git!"
 And yes, "slither" is the collective noun for snakes.
-I had to look that one up.

 Green beer…no. Drink it if you like, but this custom is unknown in Ireland.
 Stout, the usual drink in Ireland, is too dark be colored.
 The Irish also drink red ales and reddish-brown bitters, neither of which take green food coloring well.
 The pale yellow, lager beer that we drink in this country is based on Czech and German recipes.
 Such beer wasn't widely available in Ireland until recent decades, and even now, isn't made green there.